JamesTheGiblet/the_giblet/roadmap.md

     * Draft `README.md` with roles, philosophy, directory structure, and usage vision.
 * [x] **Task 0.2: Draft the Initial Roadmap**
     * Create `roadmap.md` that guides Phase 1–5 development with executable tasks.
+* [ ] **Task 0.3: Reflect and Evaluate Phase Outcomes**
+    * Review the initial vision and roadmap structure for clarity and completeness.

 ---